boryanagoncharenko/CssCoco/test.md

     src: url('myfont-webfont.eot') format('embedded-opentype')
 }
 ```
 The implementation provided by CSS lint does not have much in common with the description.
-Testing shows that instead of ensuring that the first url has the required suffix, CSS lint checks in the font-face rule contains a url with the required suffix.
+Testing shows that instead of ensuring that the first url has the required suffix, CSS lint checks if the font-face rule contains a url with the required suffix.
 In fact, the following CSS code avoids the mentioned bug, but does not comply with the definition of the rule.
 ```
 @font-face {
   font-family: 'MyWebFont';